October 6, 2020

 Allergic symptoms typically include nasal congestion, runny nose and sneezing, itchy, swollen and watery eyes.
 Allergic asthma may present as coughing, wheezing and shortness of breath.
 Dry and itchy skin rashes are common.
 Headaches and fatigue are associated symptoms in some people.
 Fever is not a symptom of allergy.

 It is still difficult to distinguish between influenza types A and B, the common cold and COVID-19 without formal testing.
 The common cold does not typically present with fevers, and symptoms are much milder, often involving nasal congestion and mucus production.
-Physical distancing measures also contributed to notable declines in true influenza activity early in the year, in additional to regular seasonal variation.
+Physical distancing measures also contributed to notable declines in true influenza activity early in the year, in additional to regular seasonal variation, and flu vaccination is strongly advised this fall to prevent winter disease outbreaks which may complicate the clinical and epidemiological picture of having the two diseases circulate widely.

 A useful infographic that lists the differences in symptoms between COVID-19, allergies and other common infections may be found here.